 After the terrorist attacks on the USA of 11 September 2001, Sony recalled teaser posters which showed a close-up of Spider-Man's face with the New York skyline (including, prominently, the World Trade Center towers) reflected in his eyes.
 Not all the posters were recovered, however, and the ones still at large are now highly prized collector's items.

 When Peter Parker is testing out his webbing for the first time, he says several classic DC Comics (archrival of Marvel Comics) catchphrases, most notably "Up, up and away, Web!"
-(Superman (1978)) and "Shazam!"
-(DC's Captain Marvel, aka Shazam!
-(1974)).
+(Superman) and "Shazam!"
+(DC's Captain Marvel, not to be confused with a same named Marvel Comics character).
 Tobey Maguire ad-libbed these lines, which were not in the original script.